Latin publicare ‘make public’

 Book & Book Chapters

-- Reviewed in The New Yorker, The Lancet, the Pacific Standard, PLOS Blog, ISIS, CMAJ, Theory, Culture & Society.
+- Reviewed in The New Yorker, The Lancet, the Pacific Standard, PLOS Blog, Isis (a Journal of the History of Science Society), CMAJ, Theory, Culture & Society, among others.

 - Translated into Spanish (forthcoming by UNIPE) and Japanese (forthcoming by Hosei University Press).

 “Historiciser les Neurosciences.”
 In Neurosciences et société: Enjeux des savoirs et pratiques sur le cerveau, edited by Moutaud B. and Chamak B, 51-77.
 Paris: Armand Colin, 2014.
 (With Nikolas Rose).
 Link

 “Governing through the brain: neuropolitics, neuroscience and subjectivity.”
 Cambridge Anthropology 32 (1) (2014): 3-23.
 (With Nikolas Rose).
 PDF

 “From brain to neuro: the Brain Research Association and the making of British neuroscience, 1965-1996.”
 Journal of the History of the Neurosciences 21 (2012): 1–25.
 PDF